stone-w4tch3r/telegram_digest/prompting.md

 Look at the description of an application that I am building.
 Review the project structure (files and folders) and suggest improvements if needed.

 //readme goes here

+## 7. Files creation - 1

+Look at the description of an application that I am building.

+//readme goes here

+Create files for the application:

+- Models.cs
+- IdStructs.cs
+- ChannelReader.cs
+- ChannelsService.cs

+## 8. Files creation - 2

+Create files for the application:

+- ChannelsRepository.cs
+- DigestsService.cs
+- SummaryGenerator.cs
+- DigestRepository.cs

+From now on, use XML comments for all the code, but do not comment the obvious.

+## 9. Files creation - 3

+Create files for the application:

+- EmailSender.cs
+- SettingsManager.cs
+- MainService.cs
+- Dtos.cs

+## 10. Files creation - 4

+Create files for the application:

+- Entities.cs
+- Configuration.cs
+- DbContext.cs
+- Program.cs

+## 11. Files creation - 5

+Create files for the application:

+- PublicFacade.cs
+- appsettings.json
+- TelegramDigest.Application.csproj
+- Directory.Build.props
+- TelegramDigest.sln